apache/struts-site/source/git-for-struts.md

 ---
 layout: default
-title: Git for Struts
+title: Submitting patches
 ---

-# Using Git with Struts
+# Submitting patches

 Struts uses Git and to manage the repository the git-flow was adopted, to read more about that please follow the links below: